Randomized Confidence Bounds for Stochastic Partial Monitoring: Use-case: adaptive monitoring of a deployed black-box classifier

 We consider the problem of cost-efficiently verifying the prediction error rate of a deployed black-box classifier.
 We assume a streaming setting where, at each round, the classifier receives an input and outputs probabilities to $C$ classes.
 The index of the highest probability determines the \textit{predicted class}.
 Each of the $C$ predicted classes has an error rate $p_c$.
 The goal is to identify which predicted classes have an error rate greater than a tolerance threshold $\tau \in [0,1]$ while minimizing the number of verifications.
 In contrast to \citet{kossen2021active}, who require a verification budget to be specified, our approach assumes no prior knowledge regarding the number of required verifications.

 \paragraph{Problem formulation}

 Everytime class $c$ is predicted, a binary outcome is generated: either the classifier mispredicted (0) or not (1).
-Thus, the outcome distribution is $p^\star_c = [p_c, 1-p_c]$ where $p_c$ denotes the error rate we aim to estimate for all classes $c \in \{ 1, \dots ,C\}$.
-We design a PM game, that we name the \textbf{$\tau$-detection} game, to estimate the outcome distribution over multiple rounds for a predicted class $c$: After each classifier prediction (i.e. round in the stream), the PM agent can either require a verification (observation of the true class) or not (pass).
+Thus, the outcome distribution is $p^\star_c = [p_c, 1-p_c]$ where $p_c$ denotes the error rate we aim to estimate.
+We design a PM game, that we name $\tau$-detection game, to estimate the outcome distribution over multiple rounds for a predicted class $c$: After each classifier prediction, the PM agent can either require a verification (observation of the true class) or not (pass).
 The loss matrix is designed such that the optimal action is to pass when $p_c <\tau$ and to verify when $p_c \geq \tau$.
 The ``verify'' action is informative about the error rate $p_c$, but it has a fixed cost no matter the outcome.
 For reproducibility, we provide in Appendix \ref{appendix:detection_game} the analysis of this game.

 \paragraph{Experiment setup}

 We simulate a variety of black-box classifiers by randomly generating confusion matrices with a global error rate lower than $10\%$ (the black-box would not be deployed otherwise).
 Prediction errors from the black-box can be \textit{uniformly} distributed across the classes or \textit{non-uniformly} distributed.
 In addition, the distribution of the true classes in the stream can be \textit{balanced} or \textit{imbalanced}.
 We obtain four configurations (uniform/balanced, uniform/imbalanced, non-uniform/balanced, non-uniform/imbalanced).
 We consider the two opposite configurations: i) balanced true classes with uniform black-box errors (case 1), and ii) imbalanced true classes with non-uniform black-box errors (case 2).